Loading Events

 The Leader to Watch Award is presented to an individual, 35 years or younger, who is a role model for youth in our community.
 This person demonstrates skills, enthusiasm, and leadership in their work, in educational settings, and as a volunteer in the community.

-Join us at the Saint John Regional Y on Thursday, May 16 at 6:30 PM to celebrate this years Red Triangle Award recipient Julie Dingwell and Leader to Watch Award recipient Laura Oland.
+Join us at the Saint John Regional Y on Wednesday, April 23 at 6:30 PM to celebrate this year’s Red Triangle Award recipient Janet Thompson-Price and Leader to Watch Award recipient Cameron Keyes.

 Share This Story, Choose Your Platform!